gtrdfz/disk-filler/README.md

 # DiskFiller 🔒

-A simple script to fill up storage space (HDD, SSD, external drive, USB stick, etc.) with files full of **zeros**.
+A simple script to fill up storage space (HDD, SSD, external drive, USB stick, etc.) with random files.

 I created this tool to help remove sensitive data from disks after a quick format.